-Consequently, different maps should be used for different purposes: Studies that are based on the CIB auto power rely on the smallest dust contamination possible, and should therefore use the more aggressive masks.
-More specifically, we recommend using a threshold of $2.5\times 10^{20}\;\rm cm^{-2}$ (353 GHz), $2.0\times 10^{20}\;\rm cm^{-2}$ (545 GHz), and $1.8\times 10^{20}\;\rm cm^{-2}$ (857 GHz).
+Consequently, different maps should be used for different purposes: studies that are based on the CIB auto power rely on the smallest dust contamination possible, and should therefore use the more aggressive masks.
+More specifically, we recommend using a thresholds of $2.5\times 10^{20}\;\rm cm^{-2}$ (353 GHz), $2.0\times 10^{20}\;\rm cm^{-2}$ (545 GHz), and $1.8\times 10^{20}\;\rm cm^{-2}$ (857 GHz).
 For cross correlation analyses, these dust residuals are only a source of noise and do not introduce a bias, hence a larger sky fraction might be preferable to increase the sample size.

-For the CIB-CMB lensing cross correlation, we find that the peak is at smaller scales than presented in previous studies, and that the power spectrum falls of slightly faster towards larger scales.
+For the CIB--CMB lensing cross correlation, we find that the peak is at smaller scales than presented in previous studies, and that the power spectrum falls off slightly faster toward larger scales.
 This is independent of the various parameters such as sky fraction and patch size for the dust modeling.

 Despite the excellent agreement with previous studies, we note that the calibration differences between the three \planck releases complicate the comparison, and a complete cross calibration analysis between the different releases would be required.
-Part of the discrepancy could come from different absolute brightness in the different releases \citep[up to 3.4\% at 857\,GHz, ][]{planck2015_viii}.
+Part of the discrepancy could come from different absolute brightnesses in the different releases \citep[up to 3.4\% at 857\,GHz, ][]{planck2015_viii}.